orcunziylan/Inertial-Measurement-Unit/README.md

-## PROTOTYPING OF AN IMU (Inertial Measurement Unit) FOR AN UNDERWATER ROBOTIC APPLICATION
+## PROTOTYPING OF AN IMU FOR AN UNDERWATER ROBOTIC APPLICATION
 Bachelor's thesis 2017

 The project is about combining the measurements received from an accelerometer, a gyroscope, and a magnetometer to find the exact orientation and position with the help of the Kalman filter.